enyulam/rune-x-prototype-1/services/inference/README.md

 **Note**:
 - EasyOCR requires PyTorch and torchvision (install separately based on your system)
 - PaddleOCR will automatically download model files on first use (requires internet connection, ~200-300MB)
+- MarianMT (transformers) will download translation model on first use (~300MB from HuggingFace)
 - Both OCR engines will initialize on first request (takes 20-60 seconds)
+- Sentence translator loads model lazily (on first translation request)

 2. **Install PyTorch** (required for EasyOCR):
 ```bash